 Use glass capillaries with the following parameters: outer diameter: 2.0 mm, inner diameter: 1.16 mm, length: 100 mm (see Table of Materials).
 Using a micropipette puller, pull the glass capillary into two pipettes of the same length (total taper length ~11 mm, Figure 5) to a final inner diameter of ~30 µm.

-NOTE: Settings used for the first and second pull are 85.2 and 49.0, respectively (will depend on the puller, type and age of the filament).
+NOTE: Settings used for the first and second pull are 85.2% (proportion to the maximum output of the puller) and 49.0%, respectively (will depend on the puller, type and age of the filament).

 Bend the pipettes up to 45° with a self-made micro forge using settings of 12 V, 24 A (see Figure 4 for details of the pipette bending setup).